kwuunnn/cs3103_a4_33/README.md

 python sender.py
 ```

+4. Let it run for a while (around 30 seconds).
+When the sender stops sending packets and no more logs appear, you can terminate the receiver programme with Ctrl+C. The metrics will be printed upon termination on both sides.

 You should see logs in both terminals showing sent packets, receives, ACKs, retransmissions, and final metrics.

-4. A `.csv` file will be generated in the current directory containing the performance metrics.
+5. A `.csv` file will be generated in the current directory containing the performance metrics.
 You can use this data for further analysis or plotting.

 Plotting results